 - Muscle Activation

-Once the routine is establish about 30 minutes to an hour a day then the process is to repeat measuring to see what joints are improving and what joints are not to shift focus into another cycle of training.
-This process over time will develop the joint ranges of the high velocity pitcher.
+Once the routine is established about 30 minutes to an hour a day then the process is to repeat measuring to see what joints are improving and what joints are not to shift focus into another cycle of training.
+This process over time will develop the joint ranges of the high-velocity pitcher.

 - Milewski MD, Õunpuu S, Solomito M, Westwell M, Nissen CW. – Adolescent baseball pitching technique: lower extremity biomechanical analysis. – Connecticut Children’s Medical Center, Hartford, CT, USA. – J Appl Biomech.
 2012 Nov;28(5):491-501.

 - Robb AJ, Fleisig G, Wilk K, Macrina L, Bolt B, Pajaczkowski J. – Passive ranges of motion of the hips and their relationship with pitching biomechanics and ball velocity in professional baseball pitchers. – Canadian Memorial Chiropractic College, Toronto, Ontario, Canada. – Am J Sports Med.
 2010 Dec;38(12):2487-93.

 - Rod Whiteley, University of Sydney, Australia. – Baseball throwing mechanics as they relate to pathology and performance – A review. ©Journal of Sports Science and Medicine (2007) 6, 1-20.